-Neeley, a Democrat, was the representative for Kansas's 7th congressional district from 1911 to 1915.
+Neeley was the representative for Kansas’s 7th congressional district and was a Democrat.
+He served from 1911 to 1915.

 From Dec 1911 to Mar 1915, Neeley missed 219 of 493 roll call votes, which is 44.4%.
 This is worse than the median of 32.2% among the lifetime records of representatives serving in Mar 1915.
 The chart below reports missed votes over time.